Jayden Denegal

 Jayden Denegal (born April 19, 2004) is an American college football quarterback for the San Diego State Aztecs.
 He previously played for the Michigan Wolverines.

-Early life and high school
+Early life

-Denegal attended high school at Apple Valley located in Apple Valley, California.
-Coming out of high school, he was rated as a four-star recruit, the 19th overall quarterback, and the 265th overall player in the class of 2022, where he committed to play college football for the Michigan Wolverines over offers from other schools such as Arkansas, Auburn, Michigan State, and Utah.
+Denegal attended Apple Valley High School in Apple Valley, California.
+Coming out of high school, he was rated as a four-star recruit, the 19th overall quarterback, and the 265th overall player in the class of 2022, and committed to play college football for the Michigan Wolverines over offers from other schools such as Arkansas, Auburn, Michigan State, and Utah.

 College career

 Michigan

+Denegal began his true freshman season at Michigan under head coach Jim Harbaugh in 2022, making his only appearance in a Week 3 matchup against UConn.
+Denegal was one of eight quarterbacks used by Harbaugh in the game, although he was the only one not to record a statistic.
+His lone appearance allowed him to preserve his redshirt.

+In 2023, Denegal competed with Davis Warren and Alex Orji for playing time behind starter J. J. McCarthy and backup Jack Tuttle.
+He threw his first collegiate touchdown pass in a Week 5 victory over Nebraska, connecting with Peyton O'Leary on an 8-yard touchdown pass.
+Denegal appeared in six games during the season, completing four of five passes for 50 yards and one touchdown as Michigan went 15–0 and won the College Football Playoff National Championship.

-During his three-year career at Michigan from 2022 through 2024, Denegal played in seven games, where he completed four of his five pass attempts for 50 yards and a touchdown, while also rushing four times for seven yards.
-After the conclusion of the 2024 season, he decided to enter his name into the NCAA transfer portal.
+In 2024, Denegal did not appear in any contests and entered the NCAA transfer portal on December 9, 2024.
+He finished his Michigan career with seven appearances, completing four of five pass attempts for 50 yards and a touchdown while rushing four times for 10 yards.